Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Main results and methodology

-\begin{remark} Some remarks are in order. \begin{itemize} \item The restriction $1<r<3$ appears naturally in our computations, see inequality \eqref{conditionr3}.
-It comes from the fact that the nonlinear dissipation becomes weaker and weaker as $r$ increases.
+\begin{itemize} \item The restriction $1<r<3$ appears naturally in our computations, see inequality \eqref{conditionr3}.
+It comes from the fact that the nonlinear dissipation becomes weaker and weaker when $r$ grows.
 Moreover, it is known that the solutions of the nonlinearly damped wave equation decay in time for $1<r<3$ and do not decay if $r>3$ (cf. \cite{daoulatli1,MochizukiMotai,nakao}).
-For system \eqref{syst:EulerNLD}, the asymptotic behaviour in the case $r=3$ is open.
+For the system \eqref{syst:EulerNLD}, the asymptotic behaviour in the case $r=3$ is open.

 \item In contrast with the linear damping setting ($r=1$), it would be difficult to handle the nonlinear damping term $|u|^{r-1}u$ via Fourier analysis, since this would result in a non-local nonlinear term mixing all frequency components.